Xelmar-tech/Paynest-osx/README.md

 ### Permission System

+The plugin implements a dual-path permission model for maximum flexibility and security:

+1. **Direct Path (Payment Managers)**

+   - Users with direct permissions on the payments plugin can create/manage payments without requiring multisig approval
+   - Ideal for day-to-day operations and trusted team members
+   - Permissions: `CREATE_PAYMENT_PERMISSION_ID`, `EXECUTE_PAYMENT_PERMISSION_ID`

+2. **Governance Path (Multisig)**
+   - The multisig acts as the admin of the payments plugin
+   - Can grant/revoke permissions to payment managers
+   - Can also create payments directly through proposals if needed
+   - Controls who has direct access to payment functions

+This dual-path system allows for:

+- Efficient daily operations through trusted payment managers
+- Strong governance control through the multisig
+- Flexibility to adapt to different organizational needs

-The plugin uses three permission levels:
+The plugin uses three core permission IDs:

-1. `CREATE_PAYMENT_PERMISSION_ID`: Create new payments
+1. `CREATE_PAYMENT_PERMISSION_ID`: Create new payments/schedules/streams
 2. `EDIT_PAYMENT_PERMISSION_ID`: Modify existing payments
-3. `EXECUTE_PAYMENT_PERMISSION_ID`: Execute payments
+3. `EXECUTE_PAYMENT_PERMISSION_ID`: Execute due payments

-Permissions are managed through Aragon's permission system and can be granted to:
+These permissions can be granted to:

-- Individual addresses
+- Individual addresses (payment managers)
-- Multisig contract
+- The multisig contract
-- Other plugins
+- Other plugins or smart contracts

 ## Support